5 Lessons From the Pennsylvania Special Election

 Rick Grejda, a local leader of the Service Employees International Union, told me that social issues paled in comparison to the economic ones that union members and others face.
 “It’s hard to say you’re in the middle class if you work two jobs,” he told me.
 “We’re not this bunch of liberal lefties.”

 This way of thinking is a real threat to the GOP.
 And labor unions are uniquely capable of turning working-class voters onto it.
-This is why Republicans have prioritized the passage anti-union legislation in other Rust Belt states.
-In fact, one of the GOP’s few consolations after last night’s election is that – while PA-18 is a “Trump country” district, it’s one (of a relative few) that lies in a non-right-to-work state.
+This is why Republicans have prioritized the passage of anti-union legislation in other Rust Belt states.
+In fact, one of the GOP’s few consolations after last night’s election is that — while PA-18 is a “Trump country” district, it’s one (of a relative few) that lies in a non-right-to-work state.
 In a demographically identical county in Wisconsin, Michigan, or Iowa, Rick Saccone probably would have posted a decisive victory.

 3. Democrats don’t need to sell out reproductive rights to compete in red America.